cr-booker/Quick-pass/README.md

 # Quick-Pass
-Quck-Pass is a Python script that generates a strong
+Quick-Pass is a Python script that generates a strong
 password that can be used for just about anything.